vivocha/bot-sdk/README.md

 where:

 - `attachmentStream` is a Node.js `Stream` from which read the attachment bytes.
-The Stream can be created from a file or from a remote URL, see `examples/dummy-bot.ts (.js)` to see these two cases;
+The Stream can be created from a file or from a remote URL, see `examples/dummy-bot.ts (.js)` for the code about these two cases;

 - `attachmentMeta` is an object of type [Attachment Metadata](https://github.com/vivocha/bot-sdk#attachment-metadata).
 In this case it is enough to specify only the `mimetype` and `desc` properties, for example: `{ mimetype: 'image/jpeg', desc: 'Our 500 car in red color' }`;

-- `environment`, the `environment` object property sent by Vivocha to the bot in each BotRequest that MUST include also the `token` property.
-At first (and **only the first time**), start message (`event === "start"` in the BotRequest), Vivocha sends in the `environment` BotRequest property also a `token`; Bot implementations, whishing to use this feature, MUST save this token and, in order to properly call this method, include it in the Botrequest `environment` property.
+- `environment`, the `environment` object property sent by Vivocha to the bot in each BotRequest that **MUST also include the `token` property**.
+At first (and **only the first time**), start message (`event === "start"` in the BotRequest), Vivocha sends in the `environment` BotRequest property also a `token`; Bot implementations, whishing to use this feature, MUST save this token and, in order to properly call this method, include it in the BotRequest `environment` property.
 Then, an example of correct `environment` param to call this method is something like:

 ```json
 "environment": {